ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 ## Storing data externally

 A field type may store arbitrary data in external data sources.
-External storage can be e.g. a web service, a file in the file system, another database or even the [[= product_name =]] database itself (in form of a non-standard table).
+External storage can be, for example, a web service, a file in the file system, another database or even the [[= product_name =]] database itself (in form of a non-standard table).

 To store data in external storage, the field type interacts with the Persistence SPI